De-quantisation of the Quantum Fourier Transform: Discussion

 It is interesting to note that both de-quantisations presented in this paper run in $O(n)$ time, more efficient than the $O(n^2)$ of the quantum algorithm.
 This is due to the restrictions imposed by measurement no longer being present when we develop a classical counterpart.
 This increase in efficiency is something not seen in other de-quantisations of the QFT which are based on the quantum circuit topology, and thus inherently and perhaps unnecessarily work within the restrictions the quantum circuit was designed under.
-The Separable De-quantised QFT algorithm computes the QFT on a large number of input states and it remains to be seen if this de-quantised algorithm can be applied to existing or new quantum algorithms to produce further de-quantisations.
+The Separable De-quantised QFT algorithm computes the QFT on a large number of input states, and any algorithm using a subset of these states can immediately be de-quantised using the algorithm presented.
 The fact that both the input and output states are separable also ensures the existence of a de-quantised inverse algorithm too, which is of practical significance.
+While it remains to be seen if any current algorithms can be de-quantised using the algorithm presented, any new algorithms developed will be able to be checked against the conditions to see if de-quantisation is possible.
+Further, by looking for interesting algorithms working on states which remain separable, new classical algorithms might also be found.

 Another issue worth noting is that we must be careful to consider the complexity involved in manipulating the complex amplitudes in a state-vector when performing de-quantisation.
-While it did not contribute to the complexity of the de-quantised algorithms presented in this paper, attention had to be paid to make sure this was the case, as this would not have been so if we implemented the directly obvious algorithm.
+While our manipulation of complex amplitudes did not contribute to the complexity of the de-quantised algorithms presented in this paper, attention had to be paid to make sure this was the case.
+If we had instead implemented directly the obvious algorithm and calculated each factor $\omega_j$ individually, this computation would have dominated the running time of the algorithm.
 In quantum computation, however, the amplitudes are just our representation of a property of physical states.
 It is these physical states, rather than the amplitudes, which are altered by unitary transformations, and as a result we observe the amplitudes changing.
 This reiterates the need for care when de-quantising, as the amplitudes have no a priori reason to be easily calculated, or computable at all for that matter.